PhoenixNinja101/main-ffbot/README.md

 # main-ffbot
 A Discord version of the FanfictionLinker reddit bot that uses Jsoup and JDA API
 Note: I am not responsible for hosting this bot.
 If you'd like to use it, I will let you host and use it on your own server as long as you link to this github repository.

+If you'd like to incorporate this bot into your server.
+Please follow this https://www.youtube.com/watch?v=NxOxcgbikJo tutorial and be sure to enter your authToken in src/main/java/discordAPI/masterBot.java

   [Version 1.99]